iscai-msft/cognitive-services-java-sdk-samples/Search/BingCustomSearch/README.md

 # Bing Custom Search SDK Sample ##

 Sample code for custom searching using Bing Custom Search, an Azure Cognitive Service.
-- Make sure to add an AZURE_BING_SAMPLES_API_KEY environment variable based on your OS, then reopen your command prompt or IDE.
-If not, you might get an API key not found exception.
 - Custom search for "Xbox" and print out name and url for the first web page in the results list.